populo/OreMod/README.md

 =======================================

-yes, I realize I could have done be beginning all in one line, but I realized once I was finished and am too lazy to fix it. sorry.
+yes, I realize I could have done be beginning all in one line, but I realized once I was finished and I am too lazy to fix it. sorry.